EuropaCorp: "Cité du Cinéma", French movie studios

-The cinema school Louis-Lumière National High School is to be relocated to the complex.
+The cinema, photography and sound engineering school ENS Louis-Lumière was relocated to the complex in 2012.

 EuropaCorp signed a lease with the Nef Lumière, owner of the tertiary complex, for space for its permanent staff and the film crews, with extra space for potential new activities.
 This tertiary complex is financed by both the Caisse des Dépôt and Vinci.

 EuropaCorp is a minority shareholder in the company operating the studios, joining Euro Media Group, Quinta Communications and Frontline.
 The Euro Media Group, which owns several film studios throughout Europe, will provide management of daily operations of these studios of Paris.

 Films

+Storia Television

+Storia Television is a French television production company that specialises in creating television series and one-offs for the French and the international market.
+It was Europacorp's former television division.

+On April 16 2010, Europacorp acquired television production company Cipango.

+In January 2018, Mediawan announced that it had acquired the French television production division EuropaCorp Television from Europacorp and had renamed it into Storia Television expanding Mediawan's drama portfolio and becoming the biggest producer of television fiction content and expanded their international content however the American arm of Europacorp Television was excluded.